ns1/community/Contributing.md

 and painlessly, with a minimum of fuss.

 First, if you are working on behalf of an existing NS1 client, we ask that you raise your issue(s) via one of our support channels (email or NS1 Help Center) before, or at least concurrent with, opening issues and PRs via Github.
-This allows us to keep the right people and the right teams in the loop, will help us prioritize and respond effectively.
+This allows us to keep the right people and the right teams in the loop, and will help us prioritize and respond effectively.
 Knowing that a PR is coming in advance can help us budget time and people in advance, so we can get things sorted fast!

 These are guidelines and you are welcome to submit a Pull Request that does not follow them.
 If the idea is sound and the code is good, but does not follow